leveille/django-twittercard/README.markdown

   Same as twitter:creator, but the Twitter user's ID.

 * `url`: __required if not in OpenGraph__
+  Will default to the current page URL.
 Canonical URL of the card content.

 * `title`: __required if not in OpenGraph__
   Title should be concise and will be truncated at 70 characters.